SaiKrishnam/SugarMommas/README.md

-# SugarMommas- A website for Type 1 Diabetic Mom's n Bay Area .
+# SugarMommas- A website for Type 1 Diabetic Mom's in Bay Area .
 Mean Stack is used to build it .